 5. When traveling by air with your baby, always have a change of clothes handy for everyone in your family.

-If there is one lesson I have learned over the years of traveling with my son, it is to always be prepared.
+If there is one lesson I have learned over the years of traveling with babies, it is to always be prepared.
 You never know when nature may call, or when a spit up may occur, (or on who it may land!).
 It makes life so much easier when you have a fresh set of threads right there in your carry on bag.

 6. Consider easily transportable storage options to safely store expressed breast milk or formula.